Athanasius Contra Mundum « Catholic Insight

 It is for championing that term ‘con-substantial’, in the original Greek, homo-ousios, literally, the ‘same in being’, that Athanasius is most remembered.
 Originating from Roman influence (even though Greek), homo-ousios declared that Christ has the same ‘being, substance, nature as the Father, that He truly was and is divine, in the same way the Father is.
 I and the Father are one and he who has seen me has seen the Father.

 Some Arians sought a compromise, and most of the episcopacy was willing to go along to get along, which sounds sort of familiar: After all, why not all agree on homoi-ousios, that the Son is similar to the Father?
-But Athanasius, like any good theologian never one for obfuscatory ambiguity, saw that the addition of that one iota would undermine the Faith of the Church.
+But Athanasius – like any good theologian never one for obfuscatory ambiguous terminology – saw that the addition of that one iota would undermine the Faith of the Church.
 After all, are we not all ‘similar’ to God, in some way, however distant?
 But only Christ is the same as the Father, His very image, the ‘Son’, the Second Person of the Blessed Trinity, sent into the world, Who assumed a human nature, while retaining His divine nature, and remaining a divine Person, who lived, suffered and died for our sins, so opening the gates of heaven to all men, now and until the end of time.

 But the world would not have it.
-From the Emperor, to the bishops, to priests and potentates, almost all infected with the Arian virus, and it was Athanasius contra mundum – – including many of his own bishops – the red-haired, stout-hearted, implacable bishop against nearly the entire Roman world – no compromising collegiality for him, when the truth – and the Truth – was at stake..
+From the Emperor, to the bishops, to priests and potentates, almost all infected with the virus of the Arian heresy, and it was Athanasius contra mundum – Athanasius against the world, including many of his own bishops – the red-haired, stout-hearted, implacable bishop refusing compromising collegiality when the truth – and the Truth – was at stake.
 He suffered five exiles under various descendants and successors of Constantine, who all preferred the more rational, and politically expedient, Arianism, with Christ as a teacher, pedagogue, rabbi, angel, spirit, anything but God Himself, the Panto-crator, Ruler of All, to Whom even empires and emperors must submit.

 All for the sake of one iota, and that homoousios…

-Athanasius saw with the clarity of mind, the fruit of a sanctified and disciplined life, that orthopraxy, literally, ‘right practice’ (or living) requires orthodoxy, ‘right teaching’, and that heresy (or heterodoxy) will always, always eventually lead to heteropraxy, living in a way contrary to the faith, right reason, and the will of God.
+Athanasius saw with the clarity of mind, the fruit of a sanctified and disciplined life, that orthopraxy, literally, ‘right practice’ (or living) requires orthodoxy, ‘right teaching’, and that heresy (or heterodoxy) will always, always eventually lead to hetero-praxy, living in a way contrary to the faith, right reason, and the will of God.

-In other words, behind a heretic, there is often a moral problem.
+In other words, behind every heresy, there is almost always a moral problem, and a road to perdition.

-The Incarnation is the central and pivotal event in human history, and to remind us of this, we are supposed to ‘bow profoundly’ at the mention of the Incarnation in the Creed at Mass, et homo factus est. I don’t often seen anyone actually do this, and would recommend going back to full-scale genuflection, to avoid the awkwardness of the bow, and so that we are all on the same liturgical page.
+The Incarnation is the central and pivotal event in human history, and to remind us of this, we are supposed to ‘bow profoundly’ at the mention of the Incarnation in the Creed at Mass, et homo factus est. I don’t think many actually do this, and would recommend going back to full-scale genuflection, to avoid the awkwardness of the bow, and so that we are all on the same liturgical page.

-On that liturgical note, I wonder how many Catholics in our vast suburban parishes know and accept the full truth of Christ’s divinity, and what this has done for them.
+On that note, we may wonder how many Catholics in our vast suburban parishes know and accept the full truth of Christ’s divinity, and what this has done for them.
 How aware am I, who profess to be so?
-As Athansius put it, following the earlier Irenaeus, for the Son of God became man, so that we might become God.
+As Athanasius put it, following the earlier Irenaeus, for the Son of God became man, so that we might become God.
 Just spend a few moments, if not hours, days, weeks and years, pondering that truth.

 That really is the central point of our Faith, and why Saint John warns that the surest sign of the spirit of ‘Anti-Christ’ is a denial of the Incarnation, that God took flesh and a true human nature; for the Devil well knows that it is this truth which stands as the basis for the inviolable dignity of each human person, made in imago Dei, sharing a nature that now shares in the very nature of God Himself.

-For it is only be demoting Christ that the Antichrist can promote himself.
+For it is only by demoting Christ that the Antichrist can promote himself.
 And that spirit of Antichrist will not rest until the very end, and as the Gospel prophesies:

 Indeed the hour is coming when whoever kills you will think he is offering service to God.
 And they will do this because they have not known the Father, nor me…

 it is no accident that a certain austere, humorless, desert religion, demanding worldwide ‘submission’, now waxing strong, has as one of its central theses the denial the Incarnation, indeed the denial of any direct involvement of God-with-man.
 But then so do the ‘religions’ of atheism, secularism, hedonism, humanism.
 It matters not the means; all the Devil wants is for us to renounce Christ, then we would be firmly in his grip.
-For he who is not with me, is against me; whoever does not gather with me scatters….
+For as our Saviour warns, he who is not with me, is against me; whoever does not gather with me scatters….

+Athanasius stood with Christ, against all that the world and the devil could throw at him, and died on this May 2nd in 373, hoping against hope that the truth would win out, as it did in the subsequent Councils – Constantinople, Ephesus and Chalcedon built upon the work of the great Patriarch and Doctor of the Church.

-We should pray each day that we might stand firm with Athanasius against anything that violates the full truth of Christ, and, hence, the truth of Man.
+We should pray each day that we too might stand firm with Athanasius against anything that violates the full truth of Christ, and, hence, the truth of Man.
 One of Pope Saint John Paul’s favorite quotations is that “Only in the mystery of Christ does the mystery of man make sense‘.

-We are just completing our academic year in our own strange circumstances here at Our Lady Seat of Wisdom College, and each year the sight of our fresh-faced graduands, soon-to-be alumni, completing their course of studies, I become more convinced of the need for a solid Athanasius-esque intellectual formation, both in reason and in faith, especially for the youth.
+We just completed our academic year here at Our Lady Seat of Wisdom College, and each year the sight of our fresh-faced graduands, soon-to-be alumni, completing their course of studies, I become more convinced of the need for a solid Athanasius-esque intellectual formation, both in reason and in faith, especially for the youth.
 For only such a foundation can keep them going in what look to be ever-more confusing difficult and tumultuous years ahead.
 But they need not be, if we keep our eyes fixed on Christ and the truth He offers.

-Yet even beyond youth, I think we need a lot more orthodoxy in our Catholic community, and by that I mean a full immersion in the truths of our religion, making them ‘our own’.
+Yet even beyond youth, we need a lot more orthodoxy in our Catholic Church, and by that I mean a full immersion in the truths of our religion, making them ‘our own’.
 This would go a long way to more vibrant and solid faith which could, and would, convert the world, as the Church is called to do.
 To modify a saying of Saint Catherine of Siena, if the Church were what she is meant to be, the entire world would be converted tomorrow.
 The heart, indeed everything else, follows the mind, and it is only the truth that will truly set us free.

 Saint Athanasius, ora pro nobis!